-- the gender representation requirements set forth in (i) Article 18, \$2bis of the 1991 Law and (ii) Article 7:86 of the BCCA; and - the language requirements set forth in Article 16, 20, $\S2$, 54/6, 5° and 148bis/1 of the 1991 Law.
+- the gender representation requirements set forth in (i) Article 18, §2bis of the 1991 Law and (ii) Article 7:86 of the BCCA; and - the language requirements set forth in Article 16, 20, $\S2$ , 54/6, $5^{\circ}$ and 148 bis/1 of the 1991 Law.

-Finally, in accordance with the Law of September 3, 2017 on disclosure of non-financial and diversity information by certain large undertakings and groups, the Company applies a diversity policy in relation to its administrative, management, and supervisory bodies with regard to aspects such as age, gender, educational and/or professional backgrounds.
+Finally, the Company applies a diversity policy in relation to its administrative, management, and supervisory bodies with regard to aspects such as age, gender, disability, educational and/or professional backgrounds.
 A description of this policy, its objectives, how it has been implemented, and the results in the reporting period is provided further in this Annual Report.

-The Board of Directors was, per December 31, 2023, composed of the following 12 members:
+The Board of Directors was, per December 31, 2024, composed of the following 12 members: